alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Managing-Attributes.rst

 ``getAttributes(requestEnvelope : RequestEnvelope) : Promise<{[key : string] : any}>``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The ``getAttributes`` operation retrieves the attributes from the DynamoDB table.
 It takes in a ``RequestEnvelope`` object and pass it to the ``PartitionKeyGenerator`` to generate the partition key.
-Then it will retrieve the attributes returns from DynamoDB that has a associated key of ``attributesName``.
+Then it will retrieve the attributes returned from DynamoDB that has a associated key of ``attributesName``.
 When the corresponding partition key is not found, ``getAttributes`` will return an empty object.

 ``saveAttributes(requestEnvelope : RequestEnvelope, attributes : {[key : string] : any}) : Promise<void>``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""